Dumbbell Drag Curl: Benefit, Variations and Muscle Worked

 Whether you are a beginner or an experienced weightlifter, this guide will help you maximize the benefits of the dumbbell drag curl.

-The barbell drag curls secondarily worked your brachialis, a muscle in your biceps that lies beneath your biceps brachii.
+The dumbbell drag curls secondarily worked your brachialis, a muscle in your biceps that lies beneath your biceps brachii.
 It also activates your brachioradialis, the most prominent muscle in your forearm.

-The drag curls also work your abs & back, as a stabling muscles of your body during the curling motion.
+The drag curls also work your abs and back, as a stabling muscle of your body during the curling motion.

 Who Should Perform Dumbbell Drag Curls?

-The dumbbell drag curl is suitable for the majority of gym goers and beginner to advanced level exercisers that wish to improve upon the size, appearance, or strength of their biceps brachii muscles.
+The dumbbell drag curl is suitable for most gym goers and beginner to advanced level exercisers who wish to improve upon the size, appearance, or strength of their biceps brachii muscles.

 Bodybuilders or athletes seeking a specific form of training stimuli targeted towards their biceps for the purposes of direct stimulation with compound exercises that also activate other muscle groups involved in the pulling-type of movement pattern.